rebelsky/sams-assorted-musings-reflections/w-blake-creasey.md

 got to experience the wonder of working with an external IT department.
 I appreciate Blake's thoroughness in trying to push through that; I wish he'd been more successful [10].
 But I think he learned a lot.
-No, I know he learned a lot, because he spoke well about it at reunion.
+No, I *know* he learned a lot, because he spoke well about what he'd learned in the panel at reunion.

-Blake's now gone on to consulting.
+Blake has now gone on to consulting.
 I expect his intelligence and his thoughtful approach to thinks will make him an excellent consultant.
 I've left out a lot about the various conversations we've had, and we've had a lot of them.
 But I think this essay covers the high points.
-I'm sure I'll get a thoughtful reply.
-I'll miss the in-person conversations, but I look forward to the occasional email with his careful reflections.
+I'm sure I'll get a thoughtful reply [14].
+I will miss the in-person conversations, but I look forward to the occasional email with his careful reflections.
-And I can't wait to hear his reflections in five years when he returns for the next CS reunion.
+And I can't wait to hear his reflections in five years when he returns for the next CS reunion, or even just a session of Learning from Alumni.

+---

+Whoops!
+I usually end alumni profiles with a suggestion of why you should contact the alum.
+This profile seems to be a bit more straight praise.
+But I think you'd learn a lot from talking to Blake about his trajectory through Grinnell, and I think he might also offer some good tips about how and why to reflect more carefully on what you do.
+Oh, he's also a great person to ask about [John Stone](john-stone.html).

+I'm pretty sure he'll Skype in for Learning from Alumni next year, so that's one opportunity to hear more.
+Blake also tells me that he'll be returning to the College in April for Admitted Student Weekends because Admissions considers him an awesome ambassador for the College [15,16].
+In any case, that's probably also an opportunity to catch a few minutes of his time.

 ---